Materials

 Helium is 2 electrons, 2 protons and 2 neutrons.

 Roll the pieces of clay into balls.
-The red and green balls should be the same size and relatively larger than the orange balls.
+The red and green balls should

 You can choose any colors, just remain consistent for all.
 We chose: